qfox/megaplanjs/README.md

 Data requests
 =============

-Look sources for information.
-It's pretty easy to read
+Look `index.js` for information.
+It's pretty simple to use

 Copylefts